akostrik/CPP_module_42/README.md

-push_heap, pop_heap                    |adds an element to a max heap, removes the largest element from a max heap make_heap                              |creates a max heap out of a range of elements sort_heap                              |turns a max heap into a range of elements sorted in ascending order max, min                               |the greater of the given values max_element, min_element               |the largest element in a range lexicographical_compare                |true if one range is lexicographically less than another next_permutation, prev_permutation     |generates the next greater lexicographic permutation of a range of elements accumulate                             |sums up or folds a range of elements inner_product                          |the inner product of two ranges of element adjacent_difference                    |the differences between adjacent elements in a range partial_sum                            |the partial sum of a range of elements
+push_heap, pop_heap                    |adds an element to a max heap, removes the largest element from a max heap make_heap                              |creates a max heap out of a range of elements sort_heap                              |turns a max heap into a range of elements sorted in ascending order max, min, nax_element, min_element     |the greater of the given values, the largest element in a range lexicographical_compare                |true if one range is lexicographically less than another next_permutation, prev_permutation     |generates the next greater lexicographic permutation of a range of elements accumulate                             |sums up or folds a range of elements inner_product                          |the inner product of two ranges of element (09/ex00) adjacent_difference                    |the differences between adjacent elements in a range (08/ex01) partial_sum                            |the partial sum of a range of elements

 ## Types